SLO | EN

 Intended learning outcomes - transferable/key skills and other attributes

-Students upgrade their skills to use ICT, such as information searching and reporting.
+Students upgrade their skills to use ICT, such as browsing, searching, filtering, evaluating and managing data, information and digital content.
 The students acquire specialized skills of ICT use related to working with software tools for digital forensics.
-Additionally, the students learn to solve digital forensics problems individually and in small teams.
+Additionally, the students learn to solve digital forensics problems individually and in small teams, which includes solving technical problems, identifying needs and technological responses, creatively using digital technology, and identifying digital competence gaps.

 Readings